 anniversary was the appropriate day for commemoration.

-Anzac Day was first observed on 25 April 1916, as people
+Anzac Day as we know it was first observed on 25 April 1916,

-came together to honour those lost at Gallipoli.
-In Australia, some state
+as people came together to honour those lost at Gallipoli.
+In Australia, some

-governments organised events to commemorate the occasion—but the Commonwealth
+state governments organised events to commemorate the occasion—but the

-did not.
-Acting Prime Minister (and Minister for Defence) Senator George
+Commonwealth did not.
+Acting Prime Minister (and Minister for Defence)

-Pearce viewed Gallipoli as a failure, and believed that a later battle might
+Senator George Pearce viewed Gallipoli as a failure, and believed that a later

-prove ‘more worthy of remembering’.
-He clearly misjudged the importance to the
+battle might prove ‘more worthy of remembering’.
+He clearly misjudged the